 We may use a small amount of dye, known as ‘contrast’, to highlight certain tissues or blood vessels, which may identify any abnormalities or underlying conditions.
 The contrast is delivered through a small needle in your arm, which our Radiographers will place prior to you entering the scanning room.

-If one of our Consultants has referred you for a CT scan, they will be able to discuss this with you during an initial consultation, so you know exactly what to expect when you come in for a scan.
+If a Consultant has referred you for a CT scan, they will be able to discuss this with you during an initial consultation, so you know exactly what to expect when you come in for a scan.

 Prices & payment